Buying or Selling Your Ticket

 You are responsible for all the tickets in your order, even if they are no longer in your possession.
 For example, if you buy three tickets and give one to a friend of a friend and that person sells it (or attempts to sell it) for 10% more than the face value purchase price, that ticket is still associated with you on our database.
 You are still responsible for all the tickets in your order.

-Please note: Meredith Keys (ballot codes) are strictly not for sale and any codes bought or sold will be null and void.
+Please note: Meredith Key codes (ballot codes) are strictly not for sale and any codes bought or sold will be null and void.

 This information is one of our policies and forms part of our terms and conditions.